Allenkar63/Linked-List/README.md

     return 0;
 }
 ```

+## Algorithm

+A linked list is a linear data structure in which elements are stored in nodes.
+Each node contains two parts: **data** and a **pointer** to the next node.
+It allows efficient insertion and deletion of elements at any position.

+### Steps:

+1. **Insertion:**
+   - Allocate a new node.
+   - If inserting at the beginning, update the head to point to the new node.
+   - If inserting at the end, traverse the list to the last node and update its next pointer to point to the new node.

+2. **Deletion:**
+   - If deleting from the head, update the head pointer to the next node.
+   - If deleting from the middle/end, traverse the list to find the node to be deleted and update the previous node’s pointer to bypass the deleted node.

 ## Conclusion
 In this topic we learnt about Linked List which is an essential topic of Data Structure and Algorithms.